 Rough that works well with the standard rock tumbling instructions.
 All of our crushed roughs fall into this category.
-They are agates, jaspers, and petrified woods that are sized "ready to tumble" and have a Mohs hardness of about 7.
+They are agates, jaspers, and petrified woods that are sized "ready to tumble" - without the use of ceramic media.

 A Recipe for Each Rough